 If nature isn’t your idea of Thanksgiving, then find something that illuminates the season from your perspective.
 You can also decorate your table with candles in metal lanterns separated by pumpkins.
 Whichever you choose, just be sure that your centerpiece is an extension of your overall theme.

 The tiny trinkets, like the decorated pumpkins in the photo, are the items that will add personality to your Thanksgiving table.
 Also, feel free to play with textures and patterns when choosing your silverware.
 The fall-leaf-print china set matches the centerpiece, which is important for your setup.

 Handmade Name Cards

-A really fun way to personalize your table is to attach name tags to holiday fruits and place atop (or even to the side) of your place settings.
-Your guest will not only appreciate the gesture, but love your creativity.
+A really fun way to personalize your table is to attach name tags to holiday fruits and place them atop, or even to the side, of your place settings.
+Your guest will not only appreciate the gesture but love your creativity.

 Tip: An exceptionally designed table is a refreshing way to capture your guests’ attention.
 The only way to achieve this is to show your friends and family just how much you appreciate them with thoughtful gestures.

 Ok guys, you know I couldn’t end this post without including the kiddies.
 If you’re like me and need to put together a kids’ table so the grown-ups can have fun too, then listen up.
 The key to keeping the kids well-behaved is to occupy their time.
 How fun is the photo above?
 Storing colorful crayons in charming mason jars and using butcher paper that doubles as a table cover and a drawing mat is absolutely genius.

 Don’t forget to continue your dinner table theme even at the kids' table.
 Add little pumpkins to the table, name tags and white dishware with cutleries to match.